santiagomonteromendieta/santiagomonteromendieta.github.io/_pages/about.md

   - /about.html
 ---

-<a href="" target="_blank"></a>

-I am a postdoctoral researcher at the <a href="http://english.ioz.cas.cn/" target="_blank">Institute of Zoology</a>

-[Institute of Zoology](http://english.ioz.cas.cn/) (IOZ) from the [Chinese Academy of Sciences](https://english.cas.cn) (CAS).
-Advisor: [Baocheng Guo](https://scholar.google.com/citations?user=Dxsg5HoAAAAJ&hl=en).
+I am a postdoctoral researcher at the <a href="http://english.ioz.cas.cn/" target="_blank">Institute of Zoology</a> (IOZ) from the <a href="https://english.cas.cn" target="_blank">Chinese Academy of Sciences</a> (CAS).
+Advisor: <a href="https://scholar.google.com/citations?user=Dxsg5HoAAAAJ&hl=en" target="_blank">Baocheng Guo</a>.

 ![Santi talking](/images/santi_talking.jpeg)

 **Research aim:** I seek to advance our understanding on the evolutionary mechanisms that produce and shape animal diversity on Earth through the study of genes and genomes.
 I am currently working on fish evolutionary genomics.

 **Research overview:** during the past few years, my work has mainly involved bioinformatics analyses of genomic datasets to answer evolutionary questions.
-My research has led to a number of discoveries, including insights into the [adaptation to high‐altitude habitats in honey bees](https://onlinelibrary.wiley.com/doi/10.1111/mec.14986), the [diversification of Neotropical frogs in the Andes](https://doi.org/10.1016/j.ympev.2021.107167), and the [high levels of cryptic diversity in the reptiles of the Socotra Archipelago](https://doi.org/10.1371/journal.pone.0149985).
+My research has led to a number of discoveries, including insights into the <a href="https://onlinelibrary.wiley.com/doi/10.1111/mec.14986" target="_blank">adaptation to high‐altitude habitats in honey bees</a>, the <a href="https://doi.org/10.1016/j.ympev.2021.107167" target="_blank">diversification of Neotropical frogs in the Andes</a>, and the <a href="https://doi.org/10.1371/journal.pone.0149985" target="_blank">high levels of cryptic diversity in the reptiles of the Socotra Archipelago</a>.

 **Future plans:** I am happy to explore interesting evolutionary topics and to establish new collaborations with scientists around the world.
 If you need assistance with anything related to my [PUBLICATIONS](https://santiagomonteromendieta.github.io/publications/), I can help you.